 Local stores are essential part of any economy, no matter what the development would be.
 Everything you see online somehow started there on the land as a local office.
 Plus everything you buy is built offline and is delivered to you by real people.
 So, local stores, malls etc. aren’t going anywhere soon.
 But those quickly connecting to internet and taking their progress to a better level.
 If you are a local store owner and haven’t moved your shop online yet – now is the best time to do so.

 In market, there can be following three kinds of shops or stores:

 - Local shops with digital payment methods, like POS etc.

 - Local shops with only cash/cheque payments

-- Starting fresh with bidirectional approach.
+- Starting fresh with a bidirectional approach.

 Local shops with digital payment methods

 These are the ones which have moved from being to a basic shop to an adaptive shop.
 Such local shops receive their payments through Point of Sale systems – i.e., electronically using credit & debit cards or even cash payments.
 Point of Sale systems are now-a-days an essential requirement for any shop.
-These shops are mostly the one which do good at sales and technically are ready to move online.
+These shops are mostly the ones which do good at sales and are technically ready to move online.
 There is a catch.
 Technically they may be ready to move online but in real life, such shops prefer to stay as they are.
 The key reason behind this is the risk of ambiguity.
-The store owners prefer not to find themselves into areas they aren’t expert in.
+Store owners prefer not to find themselves in areas they aren’t expert in.
 In that case, several case studies and results from some open minded shop-owners can be presented to motivate them to online business.
-If you are reading this and you happen to be a shop owner of this category – some Google My Business case studies can help you make your mind.
-But to be honest, moving your shop online is no way an ambiguity and in this article I have made sure to answer any such questions that may arise.
+If you are reading this and you happen to be a shop owner of this category – some Google My Business case studies can help you make up your mind.
+But to be honest, moving your shop online is in no way an ambiguity and in this article I have made sure to answer any such questions that may arise.